petr-devaikin/mof/README.md

 'Cancel' buttun return the entity to the normal state.

 Delete an Entity
-=
+---

-When user clicks 'Delete' button, MoF plugin changes a state of entity to 'deleting'.
+When user clicks 'Delete' button, MoF plugin changes a state of entity to 'deleting', hides 'Edit' and 'Delete' buttons and shows 'Confirm' and 'Cancel'.

 The plugin does not send any requests until user clicks 'Confirm' button.
 When 'Confirm' button is clicked, POST requests is sent to url from 'mof-delete-url' attribute.